celo-org/docs/docs/developer-resources/walkthroughs/no-code-erc20.md

 ---
+title: Deploy & Mint a Token
-title: 'Deploy an ERC20 token to Celo'
+description: How to deploy an ERC20 token contract to Celo.
 ---

 You can easily deploy token contracts that use the ERC20, ERC721, or ERC1155 token standard to Celo without having to write any code.